What you need to know

 These limits and thresholds have been added to the Bill via Supplementary Order Paper and will be considered by the Transport and Infrastructure Committee.

-Expert Panel prepares advice on criminal limits
+Independent Expert Panel on Drug Driving provides interim advice on criminal limits and blood infringement thresholds

 In December 2020, the Independent Expert Panel on Drug Driving (the Panel) provided Ministers with recommendations for criminal limits and infringement thresholds for blood drug concentrations.